Looking for the Best Collagen Supplement? What You Need to KnowReading Time: 9 minutes

 Other names for collagen peptide include “hydrolyzed collagen” and “collagen hydrolysate.”

 Marine collagen is derived from fish, as the name implies.
-It contains mostly Type I and III collagen and is a favorite go-to for those wanting healthy skin and nails.
+It contains mostly Type I and III collagen and is a favorite go-to for those wanting stronger nails and to reduce fine lines and wrinkles.

 The advantage of this kind of collagen is that it is reportedly even easier to absorb in the body than peptides derived from other animals.
 In addition, marine collagen contains a special amino acid cluster called collagecin, which is anti-microbial.
 A report published in the journal Biochemical and Biophysical Research Communications found that collagen derived from fish was able to inhibit the growth of the harmful bacteria Staphylococcus.